-Jürgen Stock was elected as Secretary General of INTERPOL in November 2014 to serve a five-year term.
-He brought 35 years of policing experience to the post, with more than half of his career in a leadership role.
+Jürgen Stock was appointed as Secretary General of INTERPOL in November 2014 and was re-appointed in October 2019 to serve a second five-year term.
+He has more than 40 years of policing experience.

 Prior to becoming Secretary General, Mr Stock was a Vice-President of Germany’s Federal Criminal Police Office (BKA) from 2004 to 2014, before which he held several leadership positions within law enforcement development institutions.
 Mr Stock is of German nationality and holds a PhD in Law.

 2004-2014 Vice-President of German Federal Criminal Police (BKA)

 2007-2010 Vice-President for Europe on INTERPOL's Executive Committee

 2000-2004 Head of the Institute of Law Enforcement Studies and Training of the BKA